zarusz/SlimMessageBus/docs/intro.md

 Having done the SMB setup, one can then inject [`IMessageBus`](../src/SlimMessageBus/IMessageBus.cs) to publish or send messages.

-> The `IMessageBus` implementations are thread-safe.
+> The `IMessageBus` implementations are lightweight and thread-safe.

 ## Pub/Sub communication